 for documentation on Python OSDK 2.x.

-There are three main reasons to upgrade from Python OSDK 1.x to 2.x:
+There are four main reasons to upgrade from Python OSDK 1.x to 2.x:

 Developing with both the OSDK and Platform SDK no longer requires users to manage two separate clients.
-Users can now access both the Python Platform SDK and OSDK in the same client.
+Both SDKs can now be accessed through a single client.

 Optional[Objects]